olivier1208/use-axios-loader/README.md

 import { useAxiosLoader } from 'use-axios-loader'

 const ExampleComponent = () => {
-  //Pass the axios instance to the hook const [loading] = useAxiosLoader(axiosInstance) return (
+  // Pass the axios instance to the hook
+  // Allows you tu customize easily your instance const [loading] = useAxiosLoader(axiosInstance) return (
     <>